jsnyders/StringTemplate-js/StringTemplate.md

 StringTemplate templates enforce a separation between the template and the data (this is also known as model view separation where the data is referred to the model and the template is the view).
 Templates cannot implement any business logic*.
 The template cannot modify the data model.
 Processing the template produces no side effects.
+The data model is created prior to template processing, which means the order of data acquisition is independent of the order that the data is referenced by template processing.

-Templates do have a constructs for conditionals, looping, a small number of built-in functions, a few options to control the output rendering, and calling templates with arguments.
+Templates *do* have a constructs for conditionals, looping, a small number of built-in functions, a few options to control the output rendering, and calling templates with arguments.
 These features are necessary for the efficient generation of output text.
 They are not sufficient to implement business logic.